-To that end, we are implementing the protocols outlined below until further notice.
-These policies will apply to all public events held in Symphony Hall, including BSO and Boston Pops performances, Boston Speaker Series events, Celebrity Series performances, Handel and Haydn Society concerts, and other third-party events.
+Please see our health and safety protocols below.
+These policies will apply to all public events held in Symphony Hall until further notice, including BSO and Boston Pops performances, Boston Speaker Series events, Celebrity Series performances, Handel and Haydn Society concerts, and other third-party events.

 These policies are subject to change as the COVID-19 pandemic and government mandates evolve.
 Before you visit Symphony Hall, be sure to check this page and your email for the latest information.
 If you purchase tickets for someone else, please direct them to this page before they attend an event.